Troubleshooting Guide: Domain, SEO, and E-commerce Platform Issues

 2. Malware and Hacking: Perform a full security scan.
 Expired domains (expired-domain) are particularly susceptible if not thoroughly cleaned before use.
 The clean-history tag must be earned through rigorous security audits.

 3. Cloaking or Deceptive Redirects: Search engines penalize sites showing different content to users and bots.
 Review your site's code and .htaccess files for unauthorized redirects, often a remnant of a domain's spammy past.
+When to Seek Help: Immediately consult a web security specialist if you find evidence of a breach, malware, or complex hacking.

 Preventive Measures and Best Practices